 The Military Resource Center is responsible for all military student recruiting, retention, and community efforts within the university.
 Our goal is to create a military-supportive environment where as a student servicemember, veteran, or family member, you can achieve your academic, transitional and spiritual goals.

 Bob Habib is the senior director of traditional admissions and director of military enrollment for Regent University.
-He served 21 years in the U.S. Army, spending 10 years as an Educational Department Chair for the Armed Forces School of Music, a multi-service, adult education training institution.
+He served 21 years in the U.S. Army, spending 10 years as an educational department chair for the Armed Forces School of Music, a multi-service, adult education training institution.
 He taught and mentored over 2,000 service members (ranging from junior enlisted through senior officer), while also developing new curriculum for numerous resident and non-resident courses.
 He also spent many years developing strategic partnerships with secondary and other post-secondary educational institutions.
 As an educational manager, he worked with several service schools’ registrars developing and implementing complex student schedules and professional development plans.
-He has been a public school teacher for Virginia Beach, and has served the DOD as an instructional designer for mid and senior level leadership courses.
+He has been a teacher for Virginia Beach Public Schools and has served the DOD as an instructional designer for mid and senior level leadership courses.
 Bob is not only a Regent alumnus (M.Ed.), he is a current Doctor of Strategic Leadership student.

-As a Military Admissions Recruiter, John Cordero connects with the military population to educate and advocate for Regent University.
+As a military admissions recruiter, John Cordero connects with the military population to educate and advocate for Regent University.
 He served for 30 years in the U.S. Marine Corps as an aviation operations specialist, aerial gunner and observer, combat correspondent, journalism instructor and instructional team chief at the Defense Information School, and leader of Marines.
-John earned a Bachelor of Arts in Biblical and Theological Studies from Regent University using tuition assistance while on active duty and is working toward a Master of Arts in Communication from the Regent University School of Communication and the Arts.
-He is convinced that God by his word and Spirit uses Regent University’s faculty, staff, and academic programs to help enlarge minds, expand hearts, and enrich souls so that people love God more fully and supremely and demonstrate that love through the work they do for the good of others and God’s glory.
+John earned a Bachelor of Arts in Biblical and Theological Studies from Regent University using tuition assistance, while on active duty, and is working toward a Master of Arts in Communication from the Regent University School of Communication and the Arts.
+He is convinced that God, by his word and Spirit, uses Regent University’s faculty, staff and academic programs to help enlarge minds, expand hearts and enrich souls so that people love God more fully and supremely and then demonstrate that love through the work they do for the good of others and for God’s glory.
 John is a happy husband of one wife, Jessica, to whom he has been married for 26 years and with whom he has been blessed with three daughters and two sons.
 He is a member of Redeemer Church in Chesapeake, Virginia, through which he has the pleasure of connecting and serving with other Christians in various ministries.
 He has a passion for helping people pursue their God-given purpose in life and encourages them to consider how an education at Regent University and commitment to a local church can help them fulfill that purpose.